 There’s little doubt that one of the top things to do in Puerto Madryn is visiting the penguin colony in Punta Tombo Natural Reserve.
 Once you get in the reserve, you’ll literally be surrounded by them.
 Guides will tell you not to walk in front of them or not to get too close to them – but worry not!
 There are so many, that chances are they will be the ones walking in front of you and you’ll have plenty of excellent photo opportunities.

-The penguins you’ll see in Punta Tombo are the Magellanic ones.
-The best time to see them is between September and April, when they get to the are to mate and give birth.
+The penguins you’ll see in Punta Tombo are Magellanic penguins.
+The best time to see them is between September and April, when they get there to mate and give birth.
 Depending on the time of year you visit, you’ll get to see lots of young (very cute) ones.

-TIP: For as cute as they are, penguins have a very strong beak and they surely hurt when they bite!
-Avoid touching them or getting too close.
+For as cute as they are, penguins have a very strong beak and they surely hurt when they bite!
+Don’t get too close and by all means do not touch them!

 Explore Peninsula Valdes